mesosphere/marathon/docs/docs/ports.md

 This property is useful if you don't use a service discovery solution to proxy requests from service ports to host ports.

-Defining the `portDefinitions` array allows you to specify a protocol, a name and labels for each port.
+Defining the `portDefinitions` array allows you to specify a protocol, a name, and labels for each port.
 When starting new tasks, Marathon will pass this metadata to Mesos.
 Mesos will expose this information in the `discovery` field of the task.
 Custom network discovery solutions can consume this field.